-ι. r rolessional E aucation Program Requirements

-AN/SO 218 Introduction to Native American Studies

 CS 103 Instructional Media and Technology

 ED 102 Foundations of Education

-ED 205 Classroom Management

-ED/PSY 229 Educational Psychology

 ED 245 Diversity Field Experience

-ED 318 Content Area Reading and Secondary Methods

-ED 405 Education Seminar

 ED 410 Student Teaching

 ED 412 Measurement and Assessment in Teaching

 PSY 227 Child Psychology

 and PSY 228 Adolescent Psychology

-or PSY 105 General Psychology

-and PSY 203 Developmental Psychology

-SPED 300 Introduction to Exceptional Children

 United States history and contemporary world cultures course(s).
 See index for page numbers.

-- 1. All students are required to meet the quantitative and qualitative requirements for graduation from Carroll College as listed in this catalog. - 2.
-All HPE (K-12) students must have a minimum 2.5 cumulative grade point average.
+- 1. All students are required to meet the quantitative and qualitative requirements for graduation from Carroll College as listed in this catalog. - All HPE (K-12) students must have a minimum 2.5 cumulative grade point average.
 All Professional Education Requirements, Major Program Requirements, and Other Program Requirements must be completed with a grade of "C" or better. - 3.
 In order to be licensed to teach in a secondary school in Montana, a student is required to have a teaching major in a subject field acceptable for licensure endorsement as well as a teaching minor.
 All degree students should review requirements for graduation as described in this catalog.